-If you believe that your privacy rights have been violated, you may file a complaint with the privacy officer or with the Secretary of the United States Department of Health and Human Services.
+If you believe that your privacy rights have been violated, you may file a complaint with the Privacy Officer or with the Secretary of the United States Department of Health and Human Services.
 All complaints must be submitted in writing.
 You will not be retaliated against in any way for filing a complaint.
-You may receive a complete copy of the Plan's Notice of Privacy Practices by contacting the Privacy Officer.